-MDS 102

-Connecting the Sciences - A Microscopic Approach.....
+MDS 102 Connecting the Sciences -A Microscopic Approach . .
 4 cr.

 This course integrates the study of the physical and life sciences in order to understand the organization of atoms into living and non-living structures-to explore the threshold between the animate and inanimate.
 The goal is to examine the physics, chemistry and biology of a living cell and contrast these cells with inanimate crystals.

-Students will gain an understanding of atomic and molecular interactions, organic and inorganic molecules, crystals and crystal growth, cellular structure, nucleic acids, and genetic engineering.
-The course emphasizes hands-on laboratory investigations.
+Students will gain understanding of atomic and molecular interactions, organic and inorganic molecules, crystals and crystal growth, cellular structure, nucleic acids, and The course engineering. laboratory emphasizes hands-on investigations.
 Note that MDS 101 is not a prerequisite for this course.
 (3 lecture, 3 laboratory hours) Laboratory fee applies.